-Maybe you have a charity close to your heart that you’d like to support.
+Endowment funds and private foundations are some of the tools available to meet your philanthropic goals.
+Maybe you have a charity close to your heart that you’d like to help, or perhaps you have a cause that needs support.
 Whatever it is, giving back to your community is a powerful and impactful way to use your money.
-Endowments allow you to do this but they represent just one of many strategies to impact your philanthropy goals.
+We can help you navigate the best options for your endowment funds.

 Meet our Chief Philanthropic Officer

 As a Founder of Sagium, Rick is responsible for helping hundreds of families achieve a myriad of social legacy goals.
-From charitable gifts, to private and charitable foundations, he has even helped donors fund public buildings in their name.
+From charitable gift funds to private and charitable foundations, he has even helped donors fund public buildings in their name.
 A social legacy has no limits, big or small.

 When you donate money or property to a charity, you may specify this as an endowment gift.
 Your donation is then invested, and any investment income generated is used to carry out the charity’s work while keeping the principal amount intact.